andrei-kolesnik/interview/README.md

 # Data Structures and Algorithms interview questions and their solutions
 Data Structures and Algorithms interview questions and their solutions.
+(Problems from [LeetCode](https://github.com/andrei-kolesnik/leetcode) and [HackerRank](https://github.com/andrei-kolesnik/hackerrank) can be found in their respected repositories.)

 * **[C++]** - C-style array
 * **[STL]** - Standard Library std::array